linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 ## Syntax Highlighting

-We use `treesitter` for syntax highlighting.
+We use [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) for syntax highlighting.

 ```lua
 {